pniaz20/eznet_keras/README.md

 ## 1- Intro

-You can build, train and evaluate all manner of Keras models using the utilities in this package.
+You can build, train and evaluate all manner of Tensorflow/Keras models using the utilities in this package.
 Furthermore, there is a collection of basic and widely-used deep learning models ready to be used immediately.
 This package also offers `KerasSmartModel`, a sublass of `tf.keras.Model` that has built-in functions for manipulating its hyperparameters, training, evaluation, and testing.